ut21/Ray-Tracing-Basics/raytracingblog.md

 }
 ```

-and modifying our color function, we will output red for any ray hitting the sphere:
+and modifying our color function, I output red for any ray hitting the sphere:

 ```cpp
 vec3 color(const ray& r) {